 Echos des entreprises

-2. The Recipient shall implement the concrete measures and actions necessary to ensure that the Stabilization and Recovery in Eastern DRC project is implemented in compliance with the World Bank’s Environmental and Social Standards (ESSs).
-This Environmental and Social Commitment Plan (ESCP) sets out the measures and actions, any specific documents or plans and their specified implementation timeline.
+- The Recipient shall implement material measures and actions so that the Project is implemented in accordance with the World Bank Environmental and Social Standards (ESSs).
+This Environmental and Social Commitment Plan (ESCP) sets out material measures and actions, any specific documents or plans, as well as the timing for each of these.

-4. The Recipient is responsible for ensuring compliance with all requirements of the ESCP, even when the implementation of certain measures and actions falls under the responsibility of the Ministry, agency or unit referenced in paragraph 1 above.
+- The Recipient is responsible for ensuring compliance with all requirements of the ESCP, even when the implementation of certain measures and actions falls under the responsibility of the Ministry, agency or unit referenced in paragraph 1 above or another entity.

-5. The implementation of the concrete measures and actions set out in this ESCP shall be monitored and reported by the Recipient to the Association in accordance with the provisions of this ESCP and the terms of the legal agreement.
-Moreover, the Association shall monitor and evaluate the progress and advancement of these concrete measures and actions throughout the implementation of the project.
+- Implementation of the material measures and actions set out in this ESCP shall be monitored and reported to the Association by the Recipient through the Ministry of Foreign Trade as required by the ESCP and the conditions of the legal agreement, and the Association shall monitor and assess progress and completion of the material measures and actions throughout implementation of the Project.

-6. As agreed by the Association and the Recipient, this ESCP shall be updated when all relevant environmental and social instruments are prepared not later than three (3) months after the Effective Date and may be revised from time to time during the implementation of the Project, to reflect adaptive management of Project changes and unforeseen circumstances or in response to an evaluation of the performance of the Project conducted under the ESCP itself.
-In such circumstances, the Recipient shall agree to such changes with the Association and revise the ESCP accordingly.
-Agreement on changes to the ESCP shall be evidenced by an exchange of signed letters between the Association and the Recipient, through the Ministry of Finance.
-The Recipient shall publish the updated ESCP without delay.
+- As agreed by the Association and the Recipient, this ESCP may be revised from time to time during the implementation to reflect adaptive management of project changes and unforeseen circumstances or in response to assessment of project performance conducted under the ESCP itself.
+In such circumstances, the Recipient through the Ministry of Foreign Trade shall agree to the changes with the Association and shall update the ESCP to reflect such changes.
+Agreement on changes to the ESCP shall be documented through an exchange of signed letters between the Association and the Recipient the Recipient shall promptly disclose the updated ESCP.

-7. Where the Project performance or unforeseen circumstances or changes during the Project implementation result in changes to risks and impacts, the Recipient shall provide additional funds, as appropriate, for the implementation of actions and measures to address such risks and impacts, which may include risks and impacts pertaining to the environment, health and safety effects, flooding, erosion, the appearance of animal or plant epidemics, the influx of labor, the risk of degradation of natural resources and pollution of the environment (air, soil and water pollution, reduction of vegetation in the event of deforestation, nuisances due to construction site activities and waste); disruption of free movement and socio-economic activities; social conflicts in the event of non-local employment or failure to respect customs or other project related issues; health and safety of the population (emergence of diseases among the population and workers, accidents related to construction activities, health risks related to poor management of hazardous waste and Unexploded Ordnance (UXO), biomedical waste; loss of land, property and sources of income;; adverse impacts or discriminatory barriers to access to project benefits for indigenous populations present in the Project's areas of activity; risks of gender-based violence (GBV), including SEA/HS, etc.; and risks related to child labor or forced labor.
+- Where Project changes, unforeseen circumstances, or Project performance result in changes to the risks and impacts during Project implementation, the Recipient shall provide additional funds, if needed, to implement actions and measures to address such risks and impacts, which may include, without limitation, environmental risks such as environmental, health and safety effects, flooding, erosion, the appearance of animal or plant epidemics, the influx of labor, the risk of degradation of natural resources and pollution of the environment (air, soil and water pollution, reduction of vegetation in the event of tree felling and deforestation, nuisances due to activities and construction site waste); risks of disruption of free movement and socio-economic activities; risks of social conflicts in case of non-local employment or non-respect of customs and habits; risks to the health and safety of the populations (emergence of diseases among the populations and workers, accidents related to construction site activities, health risks related to poor management of hazardous waste, including biomedical waste, loss of land, property and sources of income, gender-based violence (sexual harassment, rape, unwanted pregnancies among the beneficiary populations, etc.); and risks related to child labor and forced labor.